-Alignment can be performed with a clear protective field by observing the LEDs and the 7-segment display (see chapter 3.4 "Display elements").
+Alignment can be performed with a clear protective field by observing the LEDs (see chapter 3.4 "Display elements").

 \$\times\$ Loosen the screws on the mounting brackets or device columns.

 Loosen the screws only enough so that the devices can just be moved.